 Peer support

-The Health Care Authority's (HCA) Peer Support Program trains and qualifies behavioral health consumers as certified peer counselors (CPCs).
-By "behavioral health" we mean both mental health and substance use disorder.
+The Health Care Authority's (HCA) Peer Support Program trains individuals with lived experience in behavioral health who identify as being in recovery, and parents or legal guardian of a person who has applied for, is eligible for, or has received behavioral health services to become certified peer specialists (CPSs).
+By "behavioral health" we mean both mental health and substance use conditions.

 On this page

-In Washington State, peer counseling is an approved Medicaid service that pairs individuals in recovery with trained counselors who share their life experiences.
+Peer support is an approved Medicaid service that pairs individuals in recovery with trained specialists who share their life experiences.

 -

-Certified peer counselors (CPCs) work with their peers (adults and youth) and the parents of children receiving mental health or substance use disorder services.
+Certified peer specialists (CPSs) work with adults and youth and the parents of children receiving mental health or substance use disorder services.
 They draw upon their experiences to help peers find hope and support their recovery.
-The peer's own life experience uniquely equips them to provide support, encouragement, and resources to those with mental health or substance use disorder challenges.
+The peer's own life experience uniquely equips them to provide support, encouragement, and resources to persons with mental health and/or substance use challenges.

-- Share their own recovery stories that are relevant and helpful in overcoming the obstacles faced by individuals and families.
+- Share their own recovery stories that are relevant and helpful in overcoming the obstacles individuals and families are facing.

 - Are there employment opportunities?